Becoming a Candidate

 Notification of Non-Candidacy

-The notification of non-candidacy form is to notify the Clerk's Office and the electorate of an incumbent officeholder's intent to not seek re-election to the same office.
-Incumbent office holders who do not intend to seek re-election to the same office should file the notification by the deadline listed on the table above.
+The notification of the non-candidacy form is to notify the Clerk's Office and the electorate of an incumbent officeholder's intent to not seek re-election to the same office.
+Incumbent officeholders who do not intend to seek re-election to the same office should file the notification by the deadline listed on the table above.
 If an incumbent not seeking re-election files the notification timely, the nomination paper deadline remains the same.
-If an incumbent does not file this form and does not seek re-election, the deadline for filing signatures with the City Clerk for that office is extended 72 hours.
+If an incumbent does not file this form does not seek re-election, the deadline for filing signatures with the City Clerk for that office is extended 72 hours.
 The deadline is not extended for the incumbent.

 Please note: If an incumbent has a change of mind after filing the notification of non-candidacy, he or she can run for re-election by filing the appropriate ballot access paperwork by the 1st Tuesday in January.

 - Download a Campaign Registration Statement from the Wisconsin Elections Commission website.

 - File your Campaign Registration Statement with the City Clerk's Office as soon as you decide to become a write-in candidate.
 Write-in votes are counted for candidates who file a Campaign Registration Statement by the deadline listed on the table above.